Tirth22/Temp/README.md

 Support Vector Machine

+Relevant Examples:

+* SVM for identifying the classification of genes given genes dataset

 Decision trees

 Relevant Examples:

-Predict the surviours left and evaluation metrics using the Titanic dataset.
+* Predict the surviours left and evaluation metrics using the Titanic dataset.

 Random forest

 Relevant Examples:

-Predict the surviours left and evaluation metrics using the Titanic dataset.
+* Predict the surviours left and evaluation metrics using the Titanic dataset.

 K Means Clustering

+Relevant Examples:

+* Dominant color detection

 Recommender Systems

 Relevant Examples:

-Recommend movies based on collaborative filtering
+* Recommend movies based on collaborative filtering

 ANN.

 Relevant Examples:

 * Predict the label of the input image of MNIST Digits and show the evaluation metrics of the model used.

 CNN

 Relevant Examples:

 * Predict the label of the input image of Fashion MNIST  and show the evaluation metrics of the model used
 * Cat vs Dog Classifier
 * Hand Gesture Recognition